Characterizing high-dimensional quantum contextuality: Discussion and conclusion

-We have provided powerful methods to characterize quantum contextual behaviour under dimension constraints.
-With these tools one can directly test whether or not a given set of probabilities can arise in a quantum system of a given dimension.
-Our results can be used in various ways: First, our result can be used to construct so-called dimension witnesses.
-These are linear or nonlinear inequalities for which an experimental violation indicates that the experimenter has coherent control on a certain amount of levels at least.
-Second, on a more abstract level, our results may elucidate the role of the quantum dimension in information processing.
+Given the extensive theoretical and experimental studies on the high-dimensional advantages of quantum resources in recent years \cite{Ali-Khan.etal2007,Neeley.etal2009,Lanyon.etal2009,Dada.etal2011, Kues.etal2017,Wang.etal2018,Ecker.etal2019,Kong.etal2023}, our method can be used in various ways.
+First, our result provide a new approach for constructing so-called dimension witnesses \cite{Brunner.etal2008,Gallego.etal2010,Ahrens.etal2012,Ahrens.etal2012, Hendrych.etal2012,Brunner.etal2013,Bowles.etal2014,DAmbrosio.etal2014}.
+These are linear or nonlinear inequalities, which can be used to certify the experimenter's coherent control on a certain amount of levels in quantum information processing.
+With our outer approximation method, a violation of the inequality $\sum_iw_ip_i\ge\vartheta_d(G,\vw)$ can be rigorously proved, which would in turn certify that the amount of controllable levels is larger than $d$.
+Second, we consider the so-called contextuality contraction, which aims to achieve the same degree of contextuality with a lower-dimensional system and thus make the utilization of quantum contextuality more experimentally accessible \cite{Liu.etal2023}.
+One can easily see that our inner approximation method can be directly used for reducing the dimension and our outer approximation method can be used for calculating the limit of contextuality contraction.
+Finally, on a more abstract level, our results may elucidate the role of the quantum dimension in information processing.
 The original definition of the Lov\'asz number was motivated by notions of communication capacity and for contextuality connections to communication tasks have been established \cite{Spekkens.etal2009,Cubitt.etal2010}.
 Combining these concepts may lead to a deeper understanding of high-dimensional quantum information processing, as well as novel applications.

+In conclusion, we have provided powerful methods to characterize quantum contextual behavior under dimension constraints.
+Our method gives a complete characterization of dimension-constrained quantum contextual behaviors, and particularly we show that not all quantum contextual behaviors can be characterized by the linear inequality method.
+As applications, our method can be used for dimensionality certification of quantum information processing systems, and also for concentrating the quantum contextuality behavior into lower-dimensional systems.

 We thank Kishor Bharti, Ad\'an Cabello, and Zhen-Peng Xu for discussions.
 This work has been supported by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation, project numbers 447948357 and 440958198), the Sino-German Center for Research Promotion (Project M-0294), the ERC (Consolidator Grant 683107/TempoQ), and the German Ministry of Education and Research (Project QuKuK, BMBF Grant No. 16KIS1618K).
 X.D.Y. acknowledges support by the National Natural Science Foundation of China (Grants No. 12205170 and No. 12174224) and the Shandong Provincial Natural Science Foundation of China (Grant No. ZR2022QA084).